dymaxionlabs/ap-latam/README.md

 * Training rasters on `images/`
 * A settlements vector file `settlements.geojson`

-To prepare a dataset for training you would run:
+To prepare a dataset and train a model you would run:

 ```
 nvidia-docker run -ti -v $APLATAM_DATA:/data dymaxionlabs/ap-latam \
-  ap_prepare /data/images /data/settlements.geojson /data/my_dataset
+  ap_train /data/images /data/settlements.geojson /data/dataset
 ```

 When using `[nvidia-]docker run` for the first time, it will pull the image